Facebook

 While you’re having fun in the national park, spend some time taking in the breathtaking scenery around you.
 The Smoky Mountains offer gorgeous views during all the seasons, from snow-covered mountaintops in the winter to beautiful wildflowers in the spring.
 Make sure to bring a camera along to capture all the picture-perfect sights!

-Before you visit the Smoky Mountains National Park for the first time, read our blog, “Top 10 Things to Know About the Great Smoky Mountains National Park Before You Go,” then plan your trip!
+For more tips on what to do before you visit the Smoky Mountains National Park for the first time, read our blog, “Top 10 Things to Know About the Great Smoky Mountains National Park Before You Go,” then plan your trip!